 Archer Daniels Midland (ADM) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the agribusiness giant had lost 13.47% over the past month.
-This has lagged the Consumer Staples sector's loss of 2.12% and the S&P 500's loss of 6.03% in that time.
+Prior to today's trading, shares of the agribusiness giant had lost 11.66% over the past month.
+This has lagged the Consumer Staples sector's gain of 3.21% and the S&P 500's gain of 1.51% in that time.

-Archer Daniels Midland will be looking to display strength as it nears its next earnings release, which is expected to be July 26, 2022.
-In that report, analysts expect Archer Daniels Midland to post earnings of $1.74 per share.
-This would mark year-over-year growth of 30.83%.
+Investors will be hoping for strength from Archer Daniels Midland as it approaches its next earnings release, which is expected to be July 26, 2022.
+On that day, Archer Daniels Midland is projected to report earnings of $1.74 per share, which would represent year-over-year growth of 30.83%.
 Meanwhile, our latest consensus estimate is calling for revenue of $25.27 billion, up 10.22% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for Archer Daniels Midland.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Archer Daniels Midland.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.18% lower within the past month.
-Archer Daniels Midland is holding a Zacks Rank of #3 (Hold) right now.
+Within the past 30 days, our consensus EPS projection has moved 0.32% lower.
+Archer Daniels Midland currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Archer Daniels Midland has a Forward P/E ratio of 11.78 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 20.45.
+Looking at its valuation, Archer Daniels Midland is holding a Forward P/E ratio of 11.53.
+Its industry sports an average Forward P/E of 20.4, so we one might conclude that Archer Daniels Midland is trading at a discount comparatively.

-We can also see that ADM currently has a PEG ratio of 2.02.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Agriculture - Operations stocks are, on average, holding a PEG ratio of 2.22 based on yesterday's closing prices.
+Investors should also note that ADM has a PEG ratio of 1.98 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Agriculture - Operations stocks are, on average, holding a PEG ratio of 2.18 based on yesterday's closing prices.

 Click to get this free report